atreyasha/deep-generative-models/src/README.md

 ### Deep Boltzmann Machine (DBM)

 The file `train_DBM.py` includes source-code for training and writing a Deep Boltzmann Machine.
-By default, this code has been written for MNIST data.
-However, the code and its internal classes can principally be used for other data, without any particular preference being hard-coded for MNIST.
+This code has default functionalities for MNIST and Fashion-MNIST input data.
+However, the code and its internal classes can principally be used for other data, without any particular hard-coding to the above-specified datasets.

 ```
-usage: train_DBM.py [-h] [--learning-rate LEARNING_RATE] [--k1 K1] [--k2 K2]
+usage: train_DBM.py [-h] [--data DATA] [--learning-rate LEARNING_RATE]
-                    [--k3 K3] [--epochs EPOCHS] [--batch-size BATCH_SIZE] -d
+                    [--k1 K1] [--k2 K2] [--k3 K3] [--epochs EPOCHS]
-                    DIMENSIONS
+                    [--batch-size BATCH_SIZE] -d DIMENSIONS

 optional arguments:
   -h, --help            show this help message and exit
+  --data DATA           data source to train DBM, possibilities are 'mnist'
+                        and 'fashion_mnist', defaults to 'mnist'
   --learning-rate LEARNING_RATE
                         learning rate for stacked RBMs, defaults to 0.01
   --k1 K1               number of Gibbs-sampling steps pre-PCD-k algorithm,